SherryXu/iot-developer-demo-kit-python/Amqp_app/README.md

-# IoT Developer Demo Kit
+# IoT Developer Demo Kit: AMQP App

 `Amqp_app`
 The app accessing the AMQP bus and handling the data from AMQP.